 - Using a slotted spoon place 1/3 of the cooked beef and garbanzo beans over the rice.

-- Begin by layering 1/3 of the partially cooked rice and a 1/3 of the beef and beans mixture into the pot.
+- Begin by layering 1/3 of the partially cooked rice and 1/3 of the beef and beans mixture into the pot.

-- Repeat until all of the rice, beef and beans have been layered in the pot.
+- Repeat until all of the rice, beef, and beans have been layered in the pot.

 - Place the fried onions on top of the rice mixture and gently mix.